Perfect Candied Nuts

 Just make sure that they are RAW, UNSALTED, and WHOLE.

-- Add nuts (all of the same kind or a variety) and toss to coat.
-NOTE: I like a thinner coating, so I add an extra 1/4 cup of nuts.
+NUTS.
+Add nuts (all of the same kind or a variety) and toss to coat.

-- Pour onto a lined rimmed baking sheet and bake at 325 degrees for 15 minutes, stirring every 5 minutes.
+BAKE.
+Pour onto a lined rimmed baking sheet and bake at 325°F for 15 minutes, stirring every 5 minutes.

 Let the candied nuts cool for at least 20 minutes or until completely cool.
 You don’t want to package warm nuts or the moisture will cause condensation which will soften the candy coating.

-Store the nuts in an airtight container for up to 2 weeks.
+STORE the nuts in an airtight container or ziploc bag for up to 2 weeks.

 How to use candied nuts: